Living at Mwaya Beach, Home of Ripple Africa

 The number of children attending the local primary schools can be anywhere between 450 to in excess of 1,000, and there are usually between 70 and 180 children per class.
 However, not everybody attends school every day, and a normal size class will be 60 to 80 pupils.
-RIPPLE Africa pays for an additional 5 Malawian trainee teachers at some of the primary schools.
+Now that Ripple Africa pays for additional Malawian trainee teachers at three of the primary schools, the headteachers have been able to split some year groups into two classes which has reduced the number of children in each class.
 Please read the section about Primary Schools in the document called Information for Teaching Volunteers for more details.

 Can volunteers become involved in other areas?